quangChe/angularjs-tutorial/README.md

 };
 ```

 The ***addItem(groceryItem)*** takes in the groceryItem of the input and pushes it to our pseudo model, an array called ***groceryList***.
-If the input were blank, then the ng-model directive would output an *undefined* value to the *addItem()* function.
+If the input were blank, then the ngModel directive would output an *undefined* value to the *addItem()* function.
 Passing in any value would change the value of $scope.groceryItem and keep that value displayed in the input because the two are bound.
 Thus, right after the grocery list is updated, we have to change the $scope.groceryItem to *undefined* so that we clear the input's value all over again on the next digest loop.

 This may seem confusing, but I highly suggest you play around with the starter app to see how it works.
 Try setting a default value for ***$scope.groceryItem*** inside the controller to see what the input shows when you start the application.
 Then remove the line '***$scope.groceryItem = undefined;***' from the ***addItem()*** function to see how the input behaves after you click submit.